movicon/movicon/README.md

 A 'controller' is responsible for 'intercepting' and 'processing' HTTP requests.
 It extends the `HttpController` class.
 More information about this class can be found here: [MoViCon HTTP](https://github.com/movicon/movicon-http).

-## Apache2: Virtual Host configuration
+## Configuring a Virtual Host in Apache2

 We mentioned previously that the `public/` directory represents the `DOCUMENT_ROOT` and we must take into account when configuring a Virtual Host in [Apache2](https://httpd.apache.org/).
 A typical Virtual Host configuration may look as follows (replace `myproject.localhost` and `/path/to/myproject/public` by the correct values):